NCI Flagship Allocation Scheme

 - ARC CoE for Ultrahigh-bandwidth Devices for Optical Systems (CUDOS, photonics)—led by the University of Sydney, and involving the Australian National University, Macquarie University, Monash University, RMIT University, Swinburne University, the University of Technology, Sydney;

-- ARC CoE in Future Low-Energy Electronics Technologies – established at Monash University
+- ARC CoE in Future Low-Energy Electronics Technologies – led by Monash University in collaboration with UNSW, ANU, RMIT University, UQ, Swinburne and University of Wollongong

 - ARC CoE in Exciton Science, linking the University of Melbourne, Monash University, RMIT University, UNSW and the University of Sydney;